Ricky Burns: Burns vs. Indongo

-In late December, there were talks for a potential unification fight between Burns and IBF, and IBO champion Julius Indongo (21–0, 11 KOs).
+In late December, there were talks for a potential fight between Burns and IBF, and IBO champion Julius Indongo (21–0, 11 KOs).
 Indongo acquired the two titles after knocking out then undefeated Eduard Troyanovsky in less than a minute on 3 December.
 In January 2017, Freddie Roach named Burns a potential opponent for Filipino legend Manny Pacquiao for 23 April.
-On 9 January, Burns' manager Tommy Morrison confirmed a deal was being put together for Burns to fight Indongo in a unification fight in April at The SSE Hydro in Glasgow.
+On 9 January, Burns's manager Tommy Morrison confirmed a deal was being put together for Burns to fight Indongo in April at The SSE Hydro in Glasgow.
 On 11 January, Sky Sports confirmed a deal was reached for Burns and Indongo in a unification title bout on 15 April 2017.
-The WBA, IBF, and IBO titles would be at stake.
+The WBA (Regular), IBF, and IBO titles would be at stake.
 This was Scotland's first ever unification fight.
-Burns failed to become Scotland's first unified world champion when he lost a via a one-sided unanimous decision with wide scores of 120–108, 118–110 and 116–112.
+Burns lost the fight via a one-sided unanimous decision with wide scores of 120–108, 118–110 and 116–112.
 In the last two rounds, Burns hit the canvas three times, but these were ruled as a slip.
 Following the defeat, Burns praised Indongo, "He was so so awkward.
 He was a lot better than we thought he was going to be.
 He can hit as well."
 He also said that he wouldn't retire.